PKBeam/Edda/README.md

 - Ctrl-Z: Undo Edit
 - Ctrl-Y: Redo Edit
   - (Ctrl-Shift-Z is also supported)
+- Ctrl-B: Add Bookmark
+  - The location of the bookmark is based on your mouse position.
+  - You can add a bookmark using either the central mapping area or the navigational waveform on the right.

 - Ctrl-[: Toggle left dock
 - Ctrl-]: Toggle right dock